We are building the Regenerative, Sustainable Living (RSL) Action Group to address the broad question:

 As a team, we examine together sustainable living elements that have already been developed (e.g. co-housing, electric automotive transportation, low-meat diets) and others under development.
 We make incremental changes in our lifestyles as we gain knowledge relative to what is feasible for our individual situations.
 This includes working with others to transform our communities and to support government policies and legislation that address our need to evolve.
 Co-housing, urban gardening, community-wide transition to 100% renewable electricity, and developing a sharing economy are areas where team members are working at a local level

-We work with the Education branch to offer the on-line course “Choosing to Live Sustainably”, developed by the Northwest Earth Institute.
-This is highly interactive and creates new information from the participants that often have additional expertise that adds to our knowledge base.
+We work with the Education branch to offer the on-line course “Choices for Sustainable Living”, developed by the Northwest Earth Institute.
+This is a highly interactive course, and participants often contribute additional expertise that adds to our knowledge base.